 I’ve visited many high-tech homes over the years, and one element that seems to resonate with all types of families is a “panic” button by the bedside.
 If you’ve invested, or are ready to invest, in a control system, it’s a feature you’ll be sure to appreciate too.

 Added to a keypad or touchscreen, a panic button or icon can illicit any number of different reactions.
 For example, when pressed, it can signal all of the lights inside and outside the house to activate, or maybe just all of the lights on the exterior.
 It’s completely your choice, as the buttons of a control system can be programmed to do just about anything you like.
 As for the button, it doesn’t have to be labeled “panic.”
 You can call it “bump in the night,” “what’s that noise,” or “help”…whatever makes sense.

 Are you itching to build a home automation system?
-Expert guidance is FREE in this special report, Smart Home Systems: Expert Guide to Home Automation, Smart Home Products & More.
+Expert guidance is FREE in this special report, Smart Home Automation: Planning Guide for Every Budget.

 It’s a fairly common practice to have the light snap on in an “emergency,” but there are other tactics you can take.
 And you’ll just need to press that one button by your bedroom nightstand:

 • Verbal Warning: If you already have speakers outside … or even inside, have them broadcast a loud warning to “leave the premises,” or something equally stern and foreboding (maybe a recording of a barking dog).
 Even just playing music might be enough to scare the trespassers away.